Steven: The name behind our mission

 Steven Daniel Vanover was diagnosed with desmoplastic small round cell tumors (DSRCT), a rare and aggressive form of sarcoma, in December 2013 at the age of 23.
 DSRCT is a soft tissue cancer that typically forms in the abdomen or pelvis of young adults.
-He was a patient of Norton Cancer Institute in Louisville, Ky. where he was treated with chemotherapy, music therapy and more.
+He was a patient of Norton Cancer Institute in Louisville, Kentucky where he was treated with chemotherapy, music therapy and more.
 He also saw physicians at Memorial Sloan Kettering Cancer Center, a hospital that is leading the way in sarcoma research and treatment.
-He battled cancer for nearly 15 months, undergoing infections, setbacks and eventually a lack of treatment options.
+He battled cancer for nearly 15 months, undergoing infections and setbacks, and eventually facing a lack of treatment options.

 But this is not Steven’s story.

 His story lies in his optimistic attitude in the face of life-altering news, and his courage to make every day count.

 Steven had just graduated from the University of Louisville J.B.
 Speed School of Engineering with a Masters in Mechanical Engineering, and had started his career at Universal Woods in Louisville as a New Product Developer Engineer just months before his cancer diagnosis.
 He was a talented musician and vocalist, playing multiple instruments in his band.
 He was also the Vice President of the alumni association for his fraternity, Pi Kappa Alpha.

 After learning of his diagnosis, Steven was determined not to let cancer affect the way he lived his life.
 Tenacious as ever, Steven spent his 15-month battle the same way he had spent his 23 years—having fun with friends and family, working hard and most importantly, never letting a day go by without laughter.
 He had a rare gift of enjoying the simple things in life, and making others feel important and loved.